NguyenVuDataMind/Craw-NLP/README.md

 User Sentiment Analysis on Facebook

+Priority Notice

+For a better understanding of this project, we recommend watching the presentation video first:

+Presentation Video: Watch Now

+Presentation Slides: View Here

 Introduction

 This project aims to analyze user sentiment on Facebook by collecting and processing data from posts, comments, and reactions in groups and pages.